sa2kasov/npm-build-boilerplate/README.md

 # npm-build-boilerplate
-This boilerplate is all about using npm as build commands
+This boilerplate is all about using npm scripts as a build tool